-The following recommendations are agency specific and can be managed internally as part of their existing processes and procedures.
+10.2 The following recommendations are agency specific and can be managed internally as part of their existing processes and procedures.
 (These will not be monitored by the Kent Community Safety Partnership)

 No Rationale Recommendation Responsible Organisation

-7 Disseminate best The Acute Hospital to share the NHS Acute
+7 NHS Acute

-l findings of their review of patients Hospital
+Hospital

-developing harm with complex needs discharging
+with complex needs discharging

 reduction strategies. themselves against medical advice.
 KCSP

 The research will be hospital centric

 and patient good practice can be

 shared internally within the NHS.

 KCSP to seek updates from the Kent

 and Medway Safeguarding Adults

 Board regarding the progress of the

 Kent and Medway Multi-Agency Risk

 Management (MARM) Framework

 currently in development to be

 trialled.
 MARM seeks to improve

 multi-agency responses for adults at

 risk.
 (MARM frameworks may be

 used where there is risk of harm due

 to disengagement from services, as

 well as a number of other scenarios.)
-1.0.11.0.5

 8 Manage The General Practice should review

-, , its prescribing practices in respect of
+its prescribing practices in respect of

 seeking patients quantities of addictive medications.

 There should be regular liaison with the substance misuse service providers to avoid the risk of dual prescriptions for patients being prescribed medicine used for Opiate Substitute Therapy.
 Conducting a Significant Event Meeting to discuss the response by the GP Practice to the needs of Rita will assist in this process.
-9 Facilitate effective cross border communication on known risks process of being replaced so this Kent Police/Home Office NLEDS Development Team 10 Apply current policy Female prisoners released on licence should be managed by probation officers who have been trained in a trauma informed approach as recommended by the Probation Service Female Offender Strategy.
+9 Facilitate effective cross border communication on known risks marker for high-risk victims of domestic abuse.
+The PNC is in the Kent Police/Home Office NLEDS Development Team 10 Apply current policy Female prisoners released on licence should be managed by probation officers who have been trained in a trauma informed approach as recommended by the Probation Service Female Offender Strategy.
 Probation Service 11 Effective information sharing ASC should promote good practice in effective information sharing with multi-agency partners.
 KCC ASC 12 Protecting non- compliant vulnerable people Vulnerable patients should not be discharged until identified risks have been mitigated.
 Triage process to be aligned to disengagement guidelines and professional curiosity promoted, documented in an accurate and timely way on patient records.
 KCHFT 13 Identifying additional risks/causation factors Promote KMSAB task and finishing group findings on co-occurring conditions including substance and alcohol abuse.
 KCHFT

-14 Promoting Implement the new domestic abuse Borough domestic abuse awareness policy and provide additional training for housing/customer service operatives in domestic abuse.
-Council 15 Preventing missed opportunities Robust record keeping demonstrating the provenance of source information, action taken and the rationale for decisions made will provide a comprehensive history to manage repeat referrals in an informed way.
-KMPT 16 Reducing the risk of repeat offending Introduce a process for alleged perpetrators in police custody for domestic abuse are signposted to support programmes or organisations that facilitate behavioural change/support alcohol and/or drug dependencies when appropriate.
-Currently only victims of domestic abuse are signposted to support services.
-KMPT 17 Learning from experience Review policy, procedures and working practices generated by the missed opportunities/good practice identified in the completion of the IMR for this DHR.
+14 Promoting domestic abuse awareness Implement the new domestic abuse policy and provide additional training for housing/customer service operatives in domestic abuse.
+Borough Council 15 Robust record keeping demonstrating the provenance of source information, action taken and the rationale for decisions made will provide a comprehensive history to manage repeat referrals in an informed way. КМРТ 16 of repeat offending Introduce a process for alleged perpetrators in police custody for domestic abuse are signposted to support programmes or organisations that facilitate behavioural change/support alcohol and/or drug dependencies when appropriate.
+Currently only victims of domestic abuse are signposted to support services. КМРТ 17 Review policy, procedures and working practices generated by the missed opportunities/good practice identified in the completion of the IMR for this DHR.
 This includes case management and supervision, completion of documentation and fact checking, boundaries of partnership working and the role of the IDVA.
-Housing Charity 18 Managing co- occurring conditions All staff should undertake refresher training in domestic abuse and trauma informed approaches to manage complex cases.
+Housing Charity 18 occurring All staff should undertake refresher training in domestic abuse and trauma informed approaches to manage complex cases.
 CGL